udacity/ud615/labs/install-and-configure-etcd.md

-# Install and configure the Kubernetes API Server
+# Install and configure etcd

+Kubernetes cluster state is stored in etcd.

 ## node0